-All termites go through various stages in their life cycle, starting as an egg, becoming small larvae, and then branching off to various roles within the termite colony.
-Although only one stage of termites (the “swarmers”) have wings, both sets are of the same size and shape, which is a rarity in the insect world.
-The winged swarmers are the only termites with functional vision and are responsible for choosing new locations and developing new colonies.
-These swarmers watch the weather, generally waiting until the day after rain, preferably with overcast skies and little wind.
-These swarming termites erupt from their current abode in search of light, then take flight to find mates before shedding their wings and picking out a piece of prime real estate to start a new colony.
-If you see this activity on your property, it’s a good time to schedule a free inspection with 855Bugs.
-Once established, these reproductive termites are referred to as queens and kings and they start to build their home.
-Once a queen sheds her wings, she slowly begins to grow in size, which allows her to lay more and more eggs each year.
+Stages of termite life include egg, larvae, and then branching off into their role as a worker or swarmer.
+The winged swarmers are the only termites with functional vision and are responsible for choosing new locations to develop new colonies.
+Swarmers wait until the day after rain, preferably with overcast skies and little wind, take flight, and find mates.
+After finding a mate, they shed their wings and start a new colony.
+The queen continually grows and lays more eggs each year.
 The king keeps eggs moist and protected and helps feed the newly hatched larvae.
-Termite queens can live upwards of thirty years, and a mature colony with a million plus termites can easily produce thousands of swarmers.
+Termite queens can live upwards of thirty years, and a mature colony with a million plus termites can produce thousands of swarmers.

 How to Prevent, Spot, and Eliminate Termites

-Like many pests, the best offense against termites is a good defense.
-For termites, it’s highly important that you store wood away from your home, preferably off the ground, while doing your best to keep it from getting waterlogged.
-The more you can prevent wood from coming into contact with the soil the better, and, if wood has to meet soil, it’s best if that wood is treated.
-Dead trees should be cut down, and piles of brush, trash, or other materials should be eliminated as quickly as possible.
-It’s also recommended that you keep shrubbery from overgrowing around the perimeter of your home, and, as a general pest prevention point, ensure you have no areas of standing water or continual moisture.
-Some of the most common points of moisture can be found around air conditioning units due to condensation, gutter spouts, and around faucets that may have slow leaks or stay damp due to daily use.
-It’s also important to inspect the exterior of your home for cracks, holes, or any crevices that small insects or animals can use to infiltrate your living space.
+Like many pests, the best defense against termites is a good offense.
+For termites, store wood away from structures.
+Preferably off the ground, with proper drainage.
+Remove dead trees, piles of brush, trash, or other materials.
+Maintain shrubbery growth and ensure you have no areas of standing water.
+Common moisture spots are around air conditioning units, gutter spouts, and faucets.
+Inspect the exterior of your home for cracks, holes, or crevices that small insects or animals can use to infiltrate your living space.
 These should be sealed and repaired as quickly as possible.